SilverofLight/MpvNote.nvim/README.md

 If mpv is not running, it will be automatically launched in the background and jump to the timestamp.

+`:MpvHover`

+Extract current frame with ffmpeg and display with Snacks.nvim.

 # 🛠 Requirements

 Make sure the following tools are available: